 If runner put your bib on incorrectly, you could be disqualified.

-- Attach your race bib to the front side of your upper body with safety pins or a bib belt.
-Make sure the bib is fully visible at all times and not hidden behind your clothing.
+- Attach each of your two race bibs to both the front and back side of your upper body with safety pins or a bib belt.
+Make sure the bibs are fully visible at all times and not hidden behind your clothing.

 - Do not fold the edges to make the race bib smaller.